 Working Together: Our Stories

-In February 2008, Parks Canada CEO Alan Latourelle confirmed the Agency’s desire to continue to strengthen relationships with Aboriginal peoples by developing a framework that engages Aboriginal communities in the planning and management of national parks, national historic sites and marine conservation areas.
-Parks Canada has also made a commitment to continue establishing formal relationships with Aboriginal partners throughout the organization.
+In February 2008, Parks Canada CEO Alan Latourelle confirmed the Agency’s desire to continue to strengthen relationships with Indigenous peoples by developing a framework that engages Indigenous communities in the planning and management of national parks, national historic sites and marine conservation areas.
+Parks Canada has also made a commitment to continue establishing formal relationships with Indigenous partners throughout the organization.
 These relationships will represent a broad spectrum of collaborative structures as each one is guided by the specific cultural and legal context of their community.

 QUOTE : "I remember as a child how beautiful, strong and refreshing it was, the feeling of living beside the lake.
 My family knew how to travel the land in any season and how to read the weather to have a safe journey.
 For the Anishinaabe, the land is where we grew up, where we experienced a sense of belonging- it was our home.
 Although it is a national park, Pukaskwa is still a home to us". - Collette Goodchild, Elder, Pic River First Nation